 Marijuana Establishment Application and License Fees.

 Each applicant for licensure as a Marijuana Establishment shall pay to the Commission a nonrefundable application fee, annual license fee, and a monthly Seed-to-sale licensing fee.
 These fees do not include the costs associated with the Seed-to-sale licensing system, which includes a monthly program fee and fees for plant and package tags.
-These fees do not include the costs associated with criminal background checks as required under 935 CMR 500.030 or 935 CMR 500.101(1)(b)
+These fees do not include the costs associated with criminal background checks as required under 935 CMR 500.030: Registration of Marijuana Establishment Agents or 935 CMR 500.101(1)(b)

 Waiver of Fees.

-Application fees are waived for Social Equity Program Participants and Economic Empowerment Priority Applicants.
+Application fees are waived for Microbusinesses, businesses controlled by and with majority ownership comprised of Social Equity Program Participants and/or Economic Empowerment Priority Applicants, and Massachusetts Minority Business Enterprises (MBE), Women Business Enterprises (WBE), and Veteran Business Enterprises (VBE) with valid certification from the Massachusetts Operational Services Division’s SDO and which are considered to be Small Businesses as defined by the Commission.
 This does not include the costs associated with background checks.

-For Annual License Fees, Social Equity Program Participants and Economic Empowerment Priority Applicants, receive a 50% reduction in the fee associated with an application.
+For Annual License Fees, businesses controlled by and with majority ownership comprised of Social Equity Program Participants and/or Economic Empowerment Priority Applicants, and Massachusetts Minority Business Enterprises (MBE), Women Business Enterprises (WBE), and Veteran Business Enterprises (VBE) with valid certification from the Massachusetts Operational Services Division’s SDO and which are considered to be Small Businesses as defined by the Commission receive a 50% reduction in the fee associated with an application.

-Seed-to-sale SOR monthly program fees are waived for Economic Empowerment Priority Applicants, Social Equity Program Participants, Craft Marijuana Cooperatives, and Microbusinesses.
+Seed-to-sale SOR monthly program fees are waived for Craft Marijuana Cooperatives, Microbusinesses, businesses controlled by and with majority ownership comprised of Economic Empowerment Priority Applicants and/or Social Equity Program Participants, and Massachusetts Minority Business Enterprises (MBE), Women Business Enterprises (WBE), and Veteran Business Enterprises (VBE) with valid certification from the Massachusetts Operational Services Division’s SDO and which are considered to be Small Businesses as defined by the Commission.
 This waiver does not include other costs associated with the Seed-to-sale licensing system, specifically the fees for plant and package tags.

 All other applicants are responsible for the payment of fees in accordance with 935 CMR 500.005(a) and may not waive their obligation pursuant to 935 CMR 500.850, Waivers.